StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

        password: <instance_password>
     batch_size: 100
 ```

-To publish the configuration changes, [restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent).
+2. [Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.

-Once the Agent is restarted, Wait for the Agent to collect the data and send it to StackState.
+3. Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.